pawelgrzybek/pawelgrzybek.com/content/posts/2025-01-27-the-old-css-attr-with-new-features/index.md

 {{< baseline feature="attr" >}}

-This update to the spec is backward compatible, with only [two excetions defined on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/attr#backwards_compatibility).
+This update to the spec is backward compatible, with only [two exceptions defined on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/attr#backwards_compatibility).
 The value can be parsed into all CSS types with the exception of URL to avoid potential security threats.
 Of course, we can detect browser support for this feature using the CSS supports API.

 ```css
 @supports (x: attr(x type(*))) {